MLBZ521/PkgBot/README.md

         * `rabbitmqctl delete_user "guest"`
       * Optionally, set the desired [level of access](https://www.rabbitmq.com/management.html#permissions) for the user:
         * `rabbitmqctl set_user_tags <username> <access_level_tag>`
+    * Ngnix
+      * Run the following command to locate the ngnix configuration file path and open it:
+        * `nginx -t`
+        * Update the config file with the contents in `PkgBot/examples/settings/nginx.conf`

 8. Start the required services:
     * PkgBot:  `pkgbot.py`
     * Celery:  `/usr/local/autopkg/python -m celery -A tasks.task.celery worker --loglevel=info -Q autopkg`
     * RabbitMQ:  `rabbitmq-server`
+    * nginx
     * To ensure the required services are always running:
       * Example LaunchDaemon services are provided (in `PkgBot/examples/launchdaemons`) that can be put in `/Library/LaunchDaemons` then bootstrapped and enabled:
         * PkgBot:  `com.github.mlbz521.pkgbot.plist`
         * Celery:  `com.github.mlbz521.pkgbot.celery.plist`
       * RabbitMQ:  `sudo brew services start rabbitmq`
+        * This will create a service managed by Brew
+      * Nginx:  `sudo brew services start nginx`
         * This will create a service managed by Brew